 Predisposing Factors: A brief background from a psychotherapeutic perspective, including any underlying trauma, abuse, neglect or autism that may have led to specific behaviours.

 Precipitating Factors: Optional: If you feel that something tipped the client over the edge into offending behaviour you can mention this.
-This could include loss of a job or relationship, increased use of alcohol, etc
+This could include loss of a job or relationship, increased use of alcohol, etc.

 Perpetuating Factors: Optional: Anything that might contribute to the continuance of the problem, such as stress factors, sexual problems, lack of relationship, lack of friends or lack of work.